Nirav0401/WiFi_SoftAP/README.md

 # Wi-Fi SoftAP Example

 This example shows how to use the Wi-Fi SoftAP functionality of the Wi-Fi driver of ESP for serving as an Access Point.
+Here this functionality is used to control led on off.

 ## How to use example